cvadali/LowGAN/README.md

 # LowGAN

 This repository contains our implementation of LowGAN — a generative adversarial network (GAN) for low-to-high field (64mT to 3T) MR image translation.
-This network was trained on paired multiple sclerosis data, but feel free to try it out on any 64mT images you may have!
+This network was trained on paired multiple sclerosis (MS) data, but feel free to try it out on any 64mT images you may have!
 This network takes **64mT T1w, T2w, and FLAIR sequences as input, and returns synthetic 3T T1w, T2w, and FLAIR outputs**.

 The code can run on either GPU or CPU, and provides the option of running certain steps of the pipeline in parallel or series, and also whether to use the standard model trained on 50 subjects or to use the "ensemble" model and average the outputs at the end.
 The ensemble model was created because we performed 12-fold cross-validation on our data, meaning we split the 50 subjects into 12 different folds, where each subject was part of the training set in 11 of the folds and part of the test set in exactly one fold, and then trained and tested a separate version of our network for each of these 12 folds.
 As a result, we ended up with 12 trained LowGAN networks, and we found that while every model produces an output with a little noise, different models don't necessarily produce the exact same noise for the same input (i.e., the noise is a bit random); therefore, if we use each of the 12 models to create a set of outputs and then average those outputs across the 12 models, we get **outputs with improved signal-to-noise ratios**.
 The tradeoff is that the ensemble model takes longer to run and is more computationally expensive, as it involves computing the outputs of 12 LowGAN networks instead of just 1, so it may not be the best choice for every use case.
 The normal model already performs quite well, but for particularly challenging low-field inputs, the ensemble model may be a better approach (albeit a more length and computationally expensive one).

 ## Installation

 1. Clone this GitHub repository.
-2. Create a virtual environment (conda or pip) to install the necessary packages using the `requirements.txt` file:
+2. Create a virtual conda environment to install the necessary packages using the chosen requirements file by running the following command:
-    `pip install -r requirements.txt`
-    `conda create --name LowGAN --file requirements.txt`
+    `conda create -n LowGAN python=3.11`

+    Then, activate the conda environment with the following command:
+    `conda activate LowGAN`

+    Then, if you want to run the code on **CPU**, run the following command:
+    `pip install -r requirements_cpu.txt`

+    If you instead want to run the code on **GPU**, run the following command:
+    `pip install -r requirements_gpu.txt`

 3. To clone the necessary pix2pix submodule, run `git submodule init` and then `git submodule update`
-4. Download the `checkpoints.tar.gz` file containing the models from this [Google Drive](https://drive.google.com/file/d/1pwL7TSEp0Ve-9m3o-XWx59tlz9M97uY7/view?usp=drive_link) and then copy the file to [code](https://github.com/cvadali/LowGAN/tree/main/code).
+4. Download the `checkpoints.tar.gz` file containing the models from this [Google Drive](https://drive.google.com/file/d/1pwL7TSEp0Ve-9m3o-XWx59tlz9M97uY7/view?usp=drive_link) and then copy the file to the [code](https://github.com/cvadali/LowGAN/tree/main/code) directory.
 Unarchive and unzip the file by running the following command: `tar -xvzf checkpoints.tar.gz`
-5. If you installed the necessary packages using a conda environment, activate the environment using `conda activate LowGAN`

 ## Data format